IBM-Cloud/bluechatter/README.md

 Auto Deploy To Bluemix
 ======================

-The easiest way to deploy BlueChatter is by clicking on the "Deploy to Bluemix" button in which automatically deploys the application to Bluemix.
+The easiest way to deploy BlueChatter is by clicking on the "Deploy to Bluemix" button which automatically deploys the application to Bluemix.
 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Bluemix/bluechatter)

-Using the Deploy To Bluemix button will automatically setup several things for you.
+Using the Deploy To Bluemix button will automatically set up several things for you.
-First it will create a Git repo in IBM DevOps Services containing the code for the application.
+First it will create a Git repository in IBM DevOps Services containing the code for the application.
-In addition a deployment pipeline will automatically be setup and run which will deploy the application to Bluemix for you.
+In addition, a deployment pipeline will automatically be set up and then run to deploy the application to Bluemix for you.
 The deployment pipeline will both deploy the application as a Cloud Foundry application and in a Docker container.
-Both versions of the application will share the same route (URL) in Bluemix so hitting that URL you will either be using the Cloud Foundry application or the Docker container.
-In addition to deploying the app using Cloud Foundry and Docker the pipeline will build a Docker image and place it in your Docker registry on Bluemix so you can deploy additional containers based on that image if you want.
+Both versions of the application will share the same route (URL) in Bluemix.
+Thus, accessing the application URL will either be using the Cloud Foundry application or the Docker container.
+In addition to deploying the app using Cloud Foundry and Docker, the pipeline will build a Docker image and place it in your Docker registry on Bluemix.
+That way you can deploy additional containers based on that image if you want.